gnomex/inter/README.md

 1. Integrate with the backend that you have created
 2. Review and make sure that the React code style is ok
 3. At the last moment our main Senior Front engineer has dropped the ball and now we need you to create the filter.
 At the top of the page, right side, there is a form to filter projects by name.
 Please make it work.
-4. The footer is not quite well...Could you help on it?
+4. The footer is not quite well...Could you help on that?
 5. Please paginate the projects.